 If your vessels operate in the Polar regions, our experience in ice conditions and winterisation give a solid basis for assessing if your project or existing vessel fulfils the Polar Code requirements.
 We have already audited 50 ships on safety and environmental issues.

-For conversions, Deltamarin offers you a wide range of services from feasibility studies for Emission Control Areas (ECA) operations or fuel-saving modifications to full EPC package deliveries of scrubbers or ballast water treatment systems.
+For conversions, Deltamarin offers you a wide range of services from feasibility studies for Emission Control Areas (ECA) operations or fuel-saving modifications to full EPCM package deliveries of scrubbers or ballast water treatment systems.

 Example of our cruise vessel references

 Customers: Royal Caribbean International, STX Europe Turku Shipyard, Merima, Orsap — Deltamarin’s commission included design work for the world’s largest cruise vessel for 5,400 passengers.